Din IP: Ukjent · Din status: BeskyttetUbeskyttetUkjent

 How does the scam work?
 Many variations of this scam exist.
 A random WhatsApp user can ask you to fill out a survey, promising a gift card as a reward.
 Or an unsuspecting friend may forward you a smishing message with an enormous discount coupon for your favorite shop.

 What can you do about it?
 Don’t trust promises of gift cards or coupons you get on WhatsApp, especially if you receive them from strangers.
-Your friends can forward such surveys or coupon scam messages, too, so in general, be on the lookout for offers that seem too good or too easy to get – most likely, it’s a scam.
+Your friends can forward such surveys or coupon scam messages, too.
+So in general, be on the lookout for offers that seem too good or too easy to get – most likely, they’re a scam.

-While all the mentioned WhatsApp scams can lead to malware infection, some scammers try to get you to install malware without elaborate con games.
+While all the WhatsApp scams we’ve discussed so far can lead to malware infection, some scammers try to get you to install malware without elaborate con games.

 How does the scam work?
 Hackers can send messages with fake software updates, links to websites that distribute malware, or random malicious attachments.